 Please note, if the unit is hired out by either you or your customer, this becomes a business transaction and falls inside the scope of the Gas Safe registration scheme.

 Just like gas, electricity can be lethal.
 For the same reasons, this competency is also a minimum requirement by the AWS scheme.
 There is also a legal requirement that electrical work, just like gas, have forms that need to be completed and ‘signed off’ which can only be done by a competent technician.
-Currently, the NCC Academy electrical programmes are the only ones recognised by the AWS scheme as meeting their industry specific requirements.
+Currently, the NCC Academy electrical courses are the only ones recognised by the AWS Scheme as meeting their industry specific requirements.

-There are two electrical programmes, both of which are two-days in length.
+There are two electrical courses, both of which are two-days in length.
 If you are a mobile technician or work on your own, you will need to do both.
 However, for larger workshops, only those employees who will be ‘signing off’ documentation need to have both qualifications.

-The first thing you should to do before registering on the CSA programme, or indeed venturing into servicing, is to read the syllabus for this programme.
+The first thing you should to do before registering on the CSA course, or indeed venturing into servicing, is to read the syllabus for this course.
 The syllabus lists the tasks that are regarded as a minimum service.
 You will be the only person to judge what you (or your staff) know.
 Read through this syllabus and ask yourself, ‘do I know this?’.
 If you find the answer is, ‘no’, then you may wish to consider looking at gaining some experience.

 When you are ready to register, the assessments take the form of two examinations.
 An online theory exam which can be taken on a computer or tablet at home or work, and an observed practical assessment at one of our assessment centres.
 The assessments are a little bit like a driving test – the theory explores your understanding of a task, whilst the practical assesses your ability to perform the task.
 However, like the driving test, you will need plenty of experience first.

 If you know the dates of the courses you want to book, it is possible to book our training all in one go.
-You will be best placed to judge how quickly you need to acquire the qualifications, whether you travel to the first available course or wait for one closer to home.
+You will be best placed to judge how quickly you need to acquire the certificates, whether you travel to the first available course or wait for one closer to home.
 In any event, experience is a skill that only time will give you.

 This is the easy part.
 Our website details just about everything you need to know and is updated regularly.
 All planned dates and locations can be found under the specific course programme.
-Most of our programmes can be booked online.
+Most of our courses can be booked online.
 We regret that we cannot take bookings over the telephone.

 We are all part of the same network, but our roles and purposes are quite different.